Gordon: Use $1.25B CARES Act money 'quickly because people are hurting today'

 In a Friday afternoon coronavirus briefing, the governor said he’s also focused on making sure the $1.25 billion Wyoming was allocated in the CARES Act needs to be used quickly and correctly.

+He also said there is still money from the Small Business Administration available.

-“We must use this money valuably, but we must use it quickly because people are hurting today,” he said.
+“We must use this money valuably, but we must use it quickly because people are hurting today,” he said of Wyoming’s CARES Act distribution, which must be used this year.

 Gordon unveiled a three-phased plan to use that federal money to help mitigate the “exceptional and unprecedented” way COVID-19 has impacted Wyoming’s economy and workforce.